Companies prepare for disorderly Brexit as talks stall

 Many manufacturers are unwilling to sign off on new plans until they know how Britain will trade in the future.

-The drugs sector has been among the first to move so they can comply with EU regulations.
-GSK and AstraZeneca have already set up new facilities in mainland Europe to test batches of drugs made in Britain.
+The drugs sector has been among the first to move to comply with EU regulations.
+GlaxoSmithKline and AstraZeneca are preparing to set up new facilities in mainland Europe to test batches of drugs made in Britain and many firms are transferring UK product licences to continental offices.

 Autos and aerospace firms are focusing on certification.
 According to the aerospace and defence trade body, ADS, some companies are considering applying to the European Aviation Safety Agency for a status that would enable them to sell in the EU if Britain was no longer a member state.